 We encourage you to share your experiences and problems in these areas.
 We invite you to ask questions and want to hear your stories.

-You can post comments on our blog below or send us an email by clicking here and submitting your questions and ideas to our team.
+You can post comments on our blog below or send us an email by going to our contact us page and submitting your questions and ideas to our team.
 Also, please forward this on to others that you think would benefit from being involved in the conversation.